Bookkeeping for Wineries: From Vineyard to Ecommerce Storefront

 At the top of the wine industry supply chain is the vineyard.
 This business takes care of grapefruit planting up to harvesting, which wineries will use as a raw material for making wine.
 The following is the vineyard's production process.

-From the time when farmers plant the grapes, there's a period of dormancy that takes years.
+2. Pruning - From the time when farmers plant the grapes, there's a period of dormancy that takes years.
 During these times, activity is focused mainly on pruning the growing branches to ensure high-quality grape yields.

-Cash Accounting method
+Cash Accounting Method

 The Cost of Goods Produced (COGP)

-According to accounting principles, since a vineyard vertically integrates to a winery, accountants use COGP to allocate vineyard costs associated with growing grapes, such as direct labour, overhead, and other supplies and activities involved in the process.
-Accounting professionals do this to avoid any miscalculations and confusion between the cost pool of the winery and the vineyard.
+According to accounting principles, accountants use COGP to allocate vineyard costs associated with growing grapes, such as direct labor, overhead, and other supplies and activities involved in the process.

 Cost Capitalization